 - Start with motivating the person and what digital can do for them as an individual, rather than emphasising the benefits to the organisation.
-Examples given included highlighting using google maps and YouTube, and becoming confident about completing official forms online. - IT drop-in centres in community spaces can encourage social interaction, provide learning support, and help with skills and confidence. - Group learning can work well in rural and remote communities, where one-toone interactions are less practical. - Assumptions should not be made about what people can/cannot do, for example, based on age. - Intergenerational learning such as children helping parents learn about digital. - Partnership working and a clear strategic vision are necessary for success in digital inclusion projects. - A co-design approach helps in understanding barriers and finding solutions.
+Examples given included highlighting using google maps and YouTube, and becoming confident about completing official forms online. - IT drop-in centres in community spaces can encourage social interaction, provide learning support, and help with skills and confidence. - Group learning can work well in rural and remote communities, where one-toone interactions are less practical. - Assumptions should not be made about what people can/cannot do, for example, based on age. - Intergenerational learning such as children helping parents learn about digital and opportunities for mutual sharing of knowledge/skills. - Partnership working and a clear strategic vision are necessary for success in digital inclusion projects. - A co-design approach helps in understanding barriers and finding solutions.